 Think about that a minute.

-That means no vendor can dictate to the business owner on whether or not their email subscriber will receive a message from them.
+That means no vendor (algorithm) decides whether or not your email subscriber will receive your email.
 It’s in the hands of the subscriber, where it should be.

 In the case of Facebook, you may have 5000 subscribers but Facebook decides which of these will see the message and then ask you to pay for the others to see it.